 World War II

-The Aleut people were particularly affected during World War II because they were evacuated from the Pribilof and Aleutian Islands and placed in internment camps in Southeast Alaska for several years.
+The Aleut people were particularly impacted during World War II because they were removed from the Pribilof and Aleutian Islands and placed in internment camps in Southeast Alaska for several years.
 The conditions in the camps were horrendous, and many died.
-Dillon S. Myer was the Director of the War Relocation Authority at the time, and was later made Commissioner of Indian Affairs during the 1950s.
+Dillon S. Myer was the Director of the War Relocation Authority at the time, and was later made Commissioner of Indian Affairs during the 1950s, the Termination era.